mrumkovskis/wabase-wiki/ref/30_viewdef.md

 Awailable steps are:

 * Evaluation - evaluate expression (todo operation?) and assign it to variable in context (`name = :current_person_name`)
-* SetEnv - evaluate expression (todo operation?) and ovveride entire context were action is executed
+* SetEnv - evaluate expression (todo operation?) and override entire context where action is executed
 * Return - return value from action
 * Validations - validate data within context
 * RemoveVar - remove variable from context

-Within steps folowing operations can be used:
+Within steps following operations can be used:

 * tresql - execute tresql statement